 boom and a booming stock market and

 good times.
-Then the Federal Reserve
+And then the Federal Reserve

 raised the interest rates and there was

 a stock market crash and a depression.
+And out of the Depression came the desire

-to regulate banking and commerce.
+to regulate banking and commerce, saying, that caused the Depression,

 which was erroneous, because the cause